 Neither wanted love in their marriage.
 But you don’t always get what you want.

-Sophia Stevens is tired of struggling to pay the rent and help her brother through college.
-After seven years on her own, she is no farther ahead than the day she walked out on her old life and started again.
+Sophia Stevens is tired of working two jobs just to make ends meet.
 So when super-sexy Italian property developer Luca Castellioni proposes a marriage of convenience, she’s intrigued.
 Financial security and life in a beautiful Italian villa in exchange for attending a few business functions and typing some letters seems very convenient.
 Until she breaks the most definite term of their arrangement: she falls in love with her husband.

 When their respective lives pull them in opposite directions, they must decide: will they continue to put their businesses first, or allow love to overcome the obstacles between them?